 Printers are devices that make our life easier.
-Offices and almost every household have a printer.
-It allows us to produce copies of our documents in an instant.
+Offices and almost every household have a printer, allowing us to produce copies of our documents instantly.

 But like every device, printers are also prone to issues.
 The most common problem for printers is their connection.

-In this article we will guide you on how to troubleshoot your printer if you are having connection issues.
+This article will guide you on how to troubleshoot your printer if you have connection issues.

 Fix 1: Restart your Printer

-The first thing to do if you are having connection issues on your printer is to do a power cycle on your printer.
+The first thing to do if you have connection issues on your printer is to do a power cycle.

 Fix 2: Check cables

 The next thing to do is check your printer’s cables for damage.
-The cable is the primary way to connect your printer to the computer and if its damage it won’t connect your printer.
+The cable is the primary way to connect your printer to the computer, and if it’s damaged it won’t connect to your printer.

-Step 1: Press on Windows Key and Click on Settings
+Step 1: Press on the Windows Key and Click on Settings.

-Windows will scan for any connected printers on the computer and install it automatically.
+Windows will scan for any connected printers on the computer and install them automatically.

 Fix 4: Run Printer Troubleshooter

-Step 1: Press on Windows Key + S and search for “Printers & Scanners”
+Step 1: Press on the Windows Key + S and search for “Printers & Scanners.”

 Step 3: On the right side menu, find “Run the Troubleshooter.”